 Disability living allowance

-Disability Living Allowance is a tax-free benefit for disabled children and adults to help with extra costs you may have because of your disability.
+Disability living allowance is a tax-free benefit for disabled children and adults to help with extra costs you may have because of your disability.
 If you claim for a disabled child, your child must need a lot more help or supervision than other children of the same age.
-Find out more about Disability Living Allowance.